-Mangevo - established in 2005 - is home to the Ranomafana Ruffed Lemur Project (RRLP), a project that has monitored ruffed lemur demography, life history, and behavior for more than 10 years.
-The site, comprising a bush camp situated within low-to-mid altitude primary forest in Ranomafana National Park, is located ~20 - 25 km from the village of Morafeno, a 20 km drive from the ValBio Research Station and the main entrance to RNP.
+My primary research is conducted under the auspices of the Ranomafana Ruffed Lemur Project (RRLP), first established in 2005.
+This project has monitored ruffed lemur demography, life history, and behavior for nearly 20 years.
+The project is situated in Mangevo research site, which comprises a bush camp surrounded by a > 3km trail system situated within low-to-mid altitude primary forest in Ranomafana National Park.
+Mangevo is located ~20 - 25 km from the village of Morafeno, a 17 km drive from the ValBio Research Station and the main entrance to RNP.

-Our research team includes six research technicians - some who have been with the project since 2005 - two cooks, and several volunteer field assistants.
+Our research team includes eight research technicians - some who have been with the project since 2005 - two cooks, and several volunteer field assistants.
 Technicians are trained in behavioral sampling, botanical sampling and phenological monitoring, biological sample collection and processing, GPS, and radio-telemetry.
 We are currently monitoring the health, population genetics, behavior, and reproductive physiology of two ruffed lemur communities.
-Our collaborator and long-time friend and supporter, Dr. Randy Junge (Columbus Zoo) facilitates annual capture seasons to re-collar and sample individuals from throughout the communities.
-We have also just begun a collaboration (Aug 2018) with wildlife disease expert, Dr. Fidisoa Rasambainarivo (Mahaliana).
+Our long-time collaborator, Dr. Randy Junge (Columbus Zoo) facilitates annual capture expeditions to re-collar study subjects and monitor their longitudinal biomedical health.
+We also collaborate with wildlife disease expert and Mahaliana co-founder, Dr. Fidisoa Rasambainarivo.

 - Team 1: Behavior

 - Team 1: GPS/

 - Collaborator, Eastern Carolina University & Mahaliana

 - PhD Student,

 Research conducted at Mangevo is facilitated by Centre ValBio Research Station.